-In these comparisons, the author carefully reveals the shared intellectual processes between poetry and science, emphasising the continuous interplay of emotion, imagination, and rational thought in both disciplines.
-For the poet, there is 'a tumultuous struggle' of abstract images and conflicting ideas until a clear, simple concept emerges (Germain, 1879/1896, p.
-82).
+In these comparisons, the author carefully reveals the shared intellectual processes between poetry and science, emphasizing the continuous interplay of emotion, imagination, and rational thought in both disciplines.
+For the poet, there is 'a tumultuous struggle' of abstract images and conflicting ideas until a clear, simple concept emerges (82).
 Likewise, for the mathematician, a straightforward yet 'fruitful idea' arises from the challenge of framing a new problem within well-established and familiar domains.

-Germain draws a parallel between the creative processes in poetry and science, emphasising the importance of a central guiding idea in both fields.
+Germain draws a parallel between the creative processes in poetry and science, emphasizing the importance of a central guiding idea in both fields.
 For poets, this central idea gives unity to their work, creating beauty, while for mathematicians, a 'happy idea' drives their research, leading to a chain of truths.
 Germain also highlights the importance of stylistic choices in both disciplines.
-Just as writers carefully select words and structures to achieve harmony, mathematicians must consider the aesthetic quality of their calculations, as the elegance of mathematical expressions varies between authors.
+Just as writers carefully select words and structure to achieve harmony, mathematicians must consider the aesthetic quality of their calculations, as the elegance of mathematical expressions varies between authors.

-In concluding the first chapter of her essay, Germain exclaims, 'Ah!
-We can no longer doubt it, the sciences, letters, and fine arts were born from the same feeling' (Germain, 1879/1896, p.
-90).
-The concept of 'feeling' [sentiment] is central to Germain's philosophical essay, appearing in various forms and contexts throughout the text, and is frequently intertwined with the notion of happiness, as I have written elsewhere at length (see Tamboukou, 2023a).
+In concluding the first chapter of her essay, Germain exclaims: 'Ah!
+We can no longer doubt it, the sciences, letters, and fine arts were born from the same feeling.'
+The concept of 'feeling' [sentiment] is central to Germain's philosophical essay, appearing in various forms and contexts throughout the text and it is frequently intertwined with the notion of happiness, as I have written elsewhere at length. (see Tamboukou 2023a)

 In the second chapter, Germain embarks on a historical exploration of her principles across various periods of science and culture.
 She reflects on how, under the reign of imagination, poetry initially recounted significant events and depicted the grandeur of nature.
-The poet would later turn to imagined actions, she observes, but soon felt the need to discover rules, which became the precepts of art: 'unity of action, unity of interest, and clarity of exposition' (Germain, 1879/1896, p.
-92).
-As man found himself 'cast to the earth amid the immensity of things,' he marvelled at his own existence, projecting his image onto the world and personifying both inanimate and intellectual beings as 'children of his imagination' (Germain, 1879/1896, p.
-92).
-In this way, the human form became universal, as 'faithful to his constant thought, man has never ceased to regard his own existence as the model for all other existences' (Germain, 1879/1896, p.
-94).
+The poet would later turn to imagined actions, she observes, but soon felt the need to discover rules, which became the precepts of art: 'unity of action, unity of interest, and clarity of exposition' (92).
+As man found himself 'cast to the earth amid the immensity of things,' he marvelled at his own existence, projecting his image onto the world and personifying both inanimate and intellectual beings as 'children of his imagination' (92).
+In this way, the human form became universal, as 'faithful to his constant thought, man has never ceased to regard his own existence as the model for all other existences' (94).

-Germain then traces the process of universalisation in the works of antiquity and the Middle Ages: from the first astronomical knowledge up to the foundation of Cartesian geometry and Newton's discoveries, amidst 'the thousand deviations' of reason that the history of science has pointed to (Germain, 1879/1896, p.
-113).
-Here, she highlights the importance of mathematics in offering truth and nothing but the truth: 'From their birth, the mathematical sciences have offered the human mind the full realisation of this type of truth, the object of its dearest affections' (Germain, 1879/1896, p.
-118).
-The reason is simple: while philosophical language was at times 'even more obscure than the ideas it was intended to convey' (Germain, 1879/1896, p.
-122), the language of 'the exact sciences' has always been precise and clear.
+Germain then traces the process of universalization in the works of the antiquity and the Middle Ages: from the first astronomical knowledge, up to the foundation of Cartesian geometry and Newton's discoveries, amidst 'the thousand deviations' of reason that the history of science has pointed to.
+(113) Here she highlights the importance of mathematics in offering truth and nothing but the truth: 'From their birth, the mathematical sciences have offered the human mind the full realization of this type of truth, the object of its dearest affections.'
+(118) The reason is simple: while philosophical language was at times 'even more obscure than the ideas it was intended to convey' (122), the language of 'the exact sciences' has always been precise and clear.